ividyon/WitchyBND/README.md

 # Changelog
 ## WitchyBND

+### 2.9.0.2

+* Fixed an issue where FXRs wouldn't appear ingame.
+You need a ffxreslist file for each FXR after all, but it can be empty.
+  * WitchyBND will now auto-generate an empty FFXRESLIST file for every FXR file in an FFX binder that doesn't have one.

 ### 2.9.0.1

 * Replaced the error thrown when a FFXBND is missing reslist files, or has too many reslist files, with a notice.